enginoid/makesomecloud/README.md

   * GCP
     * AWS has some pretty useful managed services that GCP does not (e.g., hosted Postgres).
     * Many GCP features are in alpha, so they're not production-recommended.
-    * Docs are sometimes a slightly tricky to navigate compared to AWS.
+    * Docs are sometimes slightly tricky to navigate compared to AWS.
   * Terraform:
     * Due to community size, GCP support is limited and not as battle-tested as AWS.